Nikhil-Doye/insurance_purchase/README.md

 ## 📖 Overview
 ---
 This repository contains code for predicting **vehicle insurance purchases** using advanced machine learning techniques.
 It includes multiple models, a preprocessing pipeline, and scripts for data preparation, training, and deployment.
-Additionally, a **Flask app** is included for demonstrating the model's functionality.
+Additionally, a **Flask app** is included for demonstrating functionality of the model.

 ### 🌐 Demo
 Visit the live demo: [Insurance Purchase Prediction](https://insurancepurchaseprediction.azurewebsites.net/predictdata)